WhatAPhantasia/UkaHub/Updates/Shells/hammock_buddies/readme.txt

 TERMS:

 - feel free to modify the shell (feel free to ask me for the psd!)
-- you can include this in your distributed ghost, but don't
+- you can include this in your distributed ghost, but don't redistribute the shell by itself, please
 - do NOT use for commercial work, please!
 - do NOT claim as your own work. please keep the credit below in the readme.